 All stones may produce obstruction and pain.
-Pain is thought to occur from obstruction or renal capsular distension.
-With acute unilateral obstruction, in the setting of a normal contralateral kidney, the affected kidney responds in 2 phases to obstruction:
+Pain is thought to occur from ureteral dilation and/or renal capsular distention from the obstructing stone.
+With acute unilateral obstruction in the setting of a normal contralateral kidney, the affected kidney responds in phases to the blockage:

-Thus, obstruction from urinary stones threatens GFR, renal blood flow, and if obstruction is not relieved, renal ischemia leads to irreversible renal impairment.
-In general, with high-grade obstruction, renal impairment will occur within 2 weeks.
+Thus, obstruction from urinary stones threatens GFR, reduces renal blood flow and, if the obstruction is not relieved, renal ischemia which leads eventually to irreversible renal impairment.
+In general, with high-grade obstruction, renal impairment will occur within two weeks.